HDAA’s Experience With Human Services Queensland

 HDAA was the sole accreditation agency selected by the Department of Communities to pilot the Human Services Quality Framework (HSQF) during 2011 and continues to be a major provider of HSQF assessment services to providers in Queensland.
 We are well versed in the HSQF Standards and nuances as well as being a respected provider of quality assessments in Queensland, and beyond.

 HDAA is accredited by JAS-ANZ to the Human Service Scheme, including Part 1 (Common Requirements) and Part 2 (requirements specific to HSQF).
-What this means is that HDAA is empowered to work with all service providers delivering services under a service agreement with the Department of Communities, Disability Services and Seniors and the Department of Child Safety, Youth and Women providing funded services including Disability Services, Child Safety Services, Community Services and now NDIA registered organisations.
+What this means is that HDAA is empowered to work with all service providers delivering services under a service agreement with the Department of Communities, Disability Services and Seniors, the Department of Child Safety, Youth and Women and Queensland Health providing funded services including Disability Services, Child and Family Services, Women, Violence Prevention and Youth Services, Community and Seniors Services, Queensland Community Care and Health Services.

 What is the HSQF?

 The HSQF is the consolidation of standards used with Human Service organisations in Queensland.
 Initially the HSQF applied to Disability Service providers and then included Licensed Child Safety Services.

 In 2015 the scope of the HSQF broadened to include Community Service Organisations (as well as Disability and Child Safety Services).
 In early 2019 the HSQF broadened further to also include Queensland Heath funded community mental health services.
-The Human Services Quality Framework current version is V5 and details all services in the scope, plus a few exceptions.
+The Human Services Quality Framework current version is V6 and details all services in the scope, plus a few exceptions.

 The HSQF Certification cycle is for three years with a mid-point surveillance assessment on site (at 18 months) and is designed on a continuous improvement framework to support service providers with quality improvement.

 The standards of the HSQF are the Human Service Quality Standards (HSQS).